MicrosoftDocs/sdk-api/sdk-api-src/content/tapi/nf-tapi-tapirequestmakecallw.md

 # tapiRequestMakeCallW function

 ## -description

-The
-<b>tapiRequestMakeCall</b> function requests the establishment of a voice call.
+The <b>tapiRequestMakeCall</b> function requests the establishment of a voice call.
 A call-manager application is responsible for establishing the call on behalf of the requesting application, which is then controlled by the user's call-manager application.

 ## -parameters

 ### -param lpszDestAddress

 Pointer to a memory location where the <b>null</b>-terminated destination address of the call request is located.
 The address can use the
-<a href="../tapi3/address_ovr.htm">canonical address</a> format.
+[canonical address](/windows/win32/tapi/address-ovr#canonical-addresses) format.
 Validity of the specified address is not checked by this operation.
 The maximum length of the address is TAPIMAXDESTADDRESSSIZE characters, which includes the <b>NULL</b> terminator.

 ### -param lpszAppName